-Featured article: Renewable Waste-To-Energy [and Brochure]
+Featured article: Renewable Waste-To-Energy

 With the traditional energy markets being challenged by new innovative energy solutions, the demand for diversity is higher than ever – as a result, increasing interest is spreading for renewable energy and more sustainable energy sources.

 Renewable energy technologies will continually change and adapt to global initiatives, but will we meet our nation’s renewable energy requirement by 2020, and could we benefit by helping achieve those goals?

 Before we continue, the graph below is an example of how a new renewable waste-to-energy company operates.
 In this example, the operating plant produces 3 types of income from recycled waste and sells the byproduct back to the market.

 There will be a link at the bottom of the page where we give you the opportunity to request further information and/or invest alongside the owners of a UK renewable waste-to-energy facility.
 They are offering a fixed-term bond product of up to 12% per annum* for suitable investors.

 Before you invest in anything, particularly an emerging alternative investment, it is beneficial you do your own research (or with the help of a financial advisor) so that you can make an informed decision.
 Here is our insight into the waste-to-energy market that we hope you may find useful combined with your own research.
 This information should NOT be taken as financial advice.

 Sign a Self Certification Declaration Form to receive a promotional bond brochure!

 This explainer video is for educational purposes only – on how a waste-to-energy plant operates.

 Landfills Are Toxic And Can’t Keep Up With Demand